rockquiet/JoinProtection/README.md

 - Cancel the join protection if the player...
     - ...attacks an entity
     - ...moves X blocks
+    - ...breaks/places blocks
 - Particles aura during active join protection
 - Play a sound to players trying to attack others with active join protection
 - Everything can be edited and disabled

 ## Commands & Permissions

-`/joinprotection reload` ▶ Reloads the config
+`/joinprotection reload` ▶ Reloads the config\
 ↪ Permission: `joinprotection.reload`

 `joinprotection.use` ▶ If the Player has join protection _(default for everyone)_